prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 This Antminer is very similar to the Antminer S9 series.
 However, it is a bit taller than the S9 and has four hashing boards instead of three.

 Each hashing board requires two PCI-E power connections and one forward controller.
 That makes nine power connections total.

+While mining Litecoin may be profitable, **Dash mining with the [Antminer D3](/crypto-mining/dash-hardware/antminer-d3-review/) is still the most profitable cryptocurrency to mine!**

 [Buy the Antminer L3+](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=10&pub=5575177097&toolid=10001&campid=5338114640&customid=&icep_uq=antminer+l3%2B+litecoin&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg){: .big-button}